pincoin/fastapi-from-dj/README.md

 # fastapi-from-dj
 This is a FastAPI boilerplate template for quick start.

 This project watches the same database schemes which was installed by Django.
 You can authenticate users with Django-compatible authentication backend and password hasher.
-However, you can define your own authentication backend password hasher.
+However, you can define your own authentication backend and password hasher.

-This project is based on Python 3.10+ and SQLAlchemy 1.4+ in order to utilize async connections and lastest Python features.
+This project is based on Python 3.10+ and SQLAlchemy 1.4+ in order to utilize async connections and the lastest Python features.

 ## Features
 * SQLAlchemy Async Core + CRUD on PostgreSQL